-Read on for answers to questions we are frequently asked about legal malpractice.
+Read on for answers to questions we are frequently asked about legal malpractice insurance.
 Don’t see the answer to your question?
-Call 800-373-3839 to ask us directly
+Call 800-373-3839 to ask us directly about how our lawyers work through malpractice claims and how our insurance products can help you.

 Yes.
-Honestly is always the best policy when it comes to claims and potential claims.
-In fact, professional liability policies require lawyers to report all claims and potential claims to their insurance carrier.
+Honesty is always the best policy when it comes to claims and potential claims.
+In fact, professional liability and legal malpractice insurance policies require lawyers to report all claims and potential claims to their insurance carrier.

 There are numerous factors that play a role in the cost of your professional malpractice insurance.
 What we can say about practicing in unfamiliar areas of law – or “dabbling” – is that it may increase your risk of being hit with a malpractice claim.
 According to our statistics, more than 60% of malpractice claims involve lawyers who practice less than 20% of their time in the subject area from which the claim arose.